Ramon Saro

 Ramon de Lima Saro (born 26 July 1991) is a Brazilian footballer who plays as a centre-back.

 Career

 Club

 On 9 February 2019, Saro joined Dordoi Bishkek on trial.

 International

-On 19 January 2017, the Asian Football Confederation declared Saro and eleven other Brazilian footballers ineligible to represent East Timor.
+On 19 January 2017, the Asian Football Confederation declared Saro and eleven other Brazilian men's footballers ineligible to represent East Timor.
 Two months later, the East Timorese passport he had received have been declared ‘null and void’ by the Ministry of Justice of East Timor.